Skip to content

 async def test_create_user_success():

-# 1. Arrange: Mock the tools
+# 1. Arrange: Mock tools

 mock_db = AsyncMock()

-mock_db.execute.return_value = 1 # Simulated ID
+mock_db.execute.return_value = 1

 mock_logger = MagicMock()

-# 2. Act: Instantiate the plugin manually
+# 2. Act: Instantiate plugin directly

 plugin = CreateUserPlugin(